fangyuan-ksgk/Alignment-experiment/README.md

 ## Experiment:
 Notebook file location: ./colab/
-1. Supervised Fine-Tuning with LoRA Adaptor
+1. Supervised Fine-Tuning with LoRA Adaptor (fine-tuning is quite inefficient for small-sized dataset)
-2. Supervised Fine-Tuning with DoRA Adaptor
+2. Supervised Fine-Tuning with DoRA Adaptor (same as above, plus balancing fine-tune dataset means nothing due to the pre-train dataset's tilted distribution)
-3. Evolutionary Model Merging
+3. Evolutionary Model Merging (unstable and not simple enough)
+4. Representation Finetuning (This one rocks)

 ## Evaluation:
 Average Perplexity on instruction dataset adopted as evaluation metric.
 Evaluation ran on modal platform.